 Lalou Roucayrol, the skipper of the Arkema Ocean Fifty trimaran, is much more than a famous sailor.
 A specialist of ocean racing in multihull boats, he is a consummate racing sailor who surprises with his humanity and simplicity.
 He was born in the Médoc region, and the ocean is the playground in which he excels.
 At odds with various fashions, Lalou successfully chalked up, over 30 years, one of the most impressive records in the multihull world.
 The skipper has stayed the same since he started: committed to developing his boats, while maintaining a certain kind of simplicity.

 But Lalou Multi goes well beyond sporting performance alone.
 Sailing is a concentrate of know-how and passion which Lalou has taken it upon himself to pass on to the younger generation, in particular Quentin Vlamynck.
-Lalou takes this coaching role particularly to heart by supporting Quentin during his training and the construction of Arkema 4.
+Lalou takes this coaching role particularly to heart by supporting Quentin during his training and his races.

 - 1st in Grand Prix Valdys